What happened in Israel? A breakdown of how Hamas attack unfolded

 Casualties

-- Israel’s national rescue service, Magen David Adom, said at least 100 people were killed as hospitals treated hundreds of wounded people
+- Israel reports on Monday said some 700 people were killed.
+Israel’s Ministry of Health updated the number of Israelis wounded in the ongoing violence, saying 2,382 were treated in hospitals so far.

-- Medical sources in Gaza said at least 198 Palestinians were killed following Israeli air raids.
+- In its latest bulletin, the Ministry of Health in the Gaza Strip said at least 413 people were killed, including 78 children, and more than 2,300 wounded.

-- Israel’s foreign ministry accused Hamas fighters of going house-to-house and killing civilians.
+- Israel’s Ministry of Foreign Affairs accused Hamas fighters of going house-to-house and killing civilians.

 Taking captives

-- Israeli media reported gunmen seized hostages in Ofakim.
+- Israeli media reported armed men seized hostages in Ofakim.
 Palestinian Islamic Jihad said it was holding Israeli soldiers, and Hamas social media accounts showed footage appearing to show captives being taken into Gaza.

 - One video showed three young men in vests, shorts and flip-flops being marched through a security installation with Hebrew writing on the wall.
 Other videos showed female captives and Israeli soldiers being dragged from a military vehicle.